In this post

 Massage guns are the latest trend in recovery.
 These instruments that look like power tools or blenders are intended to help with muscle recovery, reduce overloads and increase blood flow in the area.

-In essence they are like a foam roller, but much easier to apply and without having to take complicated poses to massage certain parts of your body.
+In essence it is like a "foam roller", but much easier to apply and without having to take complicated positions to massage certain areas of the body.